 The Yakhont is believed to have been purchased from Russia by Syria, Indonesia, and Vietnam.

-In 2009, Syria purchased 72 coastal defense missiles, along with 36 TEL vehicles and the accompanying equipment for the Bastion system.10 Since 2011, Syria has displayed the missiles and has performed flight tests.
-In July, 2013, an Israeli airstrike on a Syrian warehouse successfully destroyed a significant number of Syria’s Yakhont missiles, although it is believed that several of those missiles were removed prior to the attack 11
+In 2009, Syria purchased 36 Bastion launchers with 72 Yakhont missiles.9 Since 2011, Syria has displayed the missiles and has performed flight tests.
+In July, 2013, an Israeli airstrike on a Syrian warehouse successfully destroyed a significant number of Syria’s Yakhont systems, although it is believed that several of those missiles were removed prior to the attack.10

 On November 15, 2016, Oniks missiles were launched from an unknown location within Syria using a Bastion land-based coastal missile launcher.
 The missile targeted Syrian rebel groups.
-It is unclear whether the missiles were launched by Russian or Syrian forces.
-12 It is the first known use of the Oniks in a land-attack mode.
+It is unclear whether the missiles were launched by Russian or Syrian forces.11 It was the first known use of the Oniks in a land-attack mode.

-On November 21, 2016, it was reported that Russia deployed two Bastion missile launchers to the Kaliningrad exclave, bordering NATO allies Poland and Lithuania, potentially putting freedom of navigation in the western Baltic Sea at risk.
-13
+On November 21, 2016, it was reported that Russia deployed two Bastion missile launchers to the Kaliningrad exclave bordering NATO allies Poland and Lithuania.12

 - James O’Halloran, IHS Jane’s Weapons: Strategic 2015-2016, 2015, (United Kingdom: IHS), 190.

 - NPO Mashinosroyenia, ”History”, 2016, http://www.npomash.ru/history/en/history.htm.

 - GlobalSecurity.org, “3M55 Oniks/ P-800 Yakhont/ P-800 Bolid/ SS-N-26”, http://www.globalsecurity.org/military/world/russia/ss-n-26.htm.